lolptdr/http/README.md

 http
 ====

-Studies in HTTP methods and exercises in Ruby
+Studies in HTTP and JSON exercises in Ruby